n-elia/algobet/README.md

 # AlgoBet - A decentralized bet system powered by Algorand

-_Authors: Group 5 - Nicola Elia, Alessandro Parenti, Domenico Tortola_
+_Authors: Nicola Elia, Alessandro Parenti, Domenico Tortola_

+_Current state_: the project won the 3rd prize.
+A tutorial about deploying this smart contract has been published by the authors [here](https://developer.algorand.org/tutorials/titolo-2/) (Algorand Developer Portal).
+Some other features have been implemented on top of this smart contract in [this](https://github.com/n-elia/algorand-beaker-example) repository.

 This repository contains the deliverables related to the project work developed by Group #5 during the [International School on Algorand Smart Contracts](https://algorand-school.github.io/algorand-school/) held online on September 27 - October 18, 2022.

-Current state: the proposal has been approved by the School's organising committee.
-The project has been developed.

 ## Table of contents